ilijamitkov/PublishSubscribe/README.md

 PusblishSubscribe

-This solution is only a conversation start and please threat it as such
+This solution is only a conversation starter and please threat it as such

 Two Implementations